February 28, 2021

 Jesus encourages us to be fools for the sake of the gospel.
 It will all come together on Easter morning, as Jesus gets the last laugh on Death and Sin.
-It’s no joke that Easter falls on April Fool’s Day this year.
-And in the meantime, we will see how God’s promises may seem foolish to people who don’t know him, but they are the source of life to all who believe.
+It’s no joke that Maundy Thursday falls on April Fool’s Day this year.
+As we prepare for that final meal, Jesus’ last words to his disciples, and Judas’ betrayal, we will see how God’s promises may seem foolish to people who don’t know him, but they are the source of life to all who believe.

-Last week, we watched God send Noah on what seemed like a fool’s errand, to build an ark on dry land, and fill it with every kind of animal.
-We heard the words of God’s first covenant agreement, a promise to never again destroy the earth with a flood.
-We saw how the Spirit drove Jesus into the desert to be tempted by the Accuser, and how this fool’s errand prepared Jesus to begin his ministry of healing and teaching and proclaiming the good news that God’s kingdom had broken into our world.
+Last week, we heard the words of God’s first covenant agreement with Noah, a promise to never again destroy the earth with a flood.
+We saw how the Spirit drove Jesus into the desert to be tempted by Satan (which means ‘the Accuser’).
+We saw how his time in the wilderness prepared Jesus for his ministry of healing and teaching and proclaiming the good news that God’s kingdom had broken into our world.

 Now we join Jesus and his disciples near the end of that ministry.
 The improbability factor is rising.
 We heard in the reading from Genesis how, given his advanced age, it was highly improbable that Abram would ever father children.
 Yet, Abram believed God’s promise that he would become the father of many nations, and God credited it to him as righteousness.
 In the gospel we are about to hear, Jesus tells us that, improbable as it might seem, the way to heavenly glory is the way of submission and suffering.